bitbar/test-samples/samples/testing-frameworks/appium/client-side/javascript/webdriver.io/README.md

 ```

 ### Add sample application ID to `./.credentials.json`
 Download [sample application](https://github.com/bitbar/test-samples/blob/master/apps/android/bitbar-sample-app.apk) and upload it to your BitBar Files Library.
-Copy applications ID and add it to  `.credentials.json`.
+Copy applications ID and add it to  `.credentials.json` file:

 ```json
 {